chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-is-gltf.md

 ## Extensions

-Due to the complexities of modern 3D graphics, an engine-independent format such as glTF cannot cover all features, especially in a powerful game engine like UE4.
+Due to the complexities of modern 3D graphics, an engine-independent format such as glTF cannot cover all features, especially in a powerful game engine like Unreal.
 The good news is that the glTF base format is specifically designed, as previously mentioned, with extensibility in mind.
 This extensibility is facilitated using so called glTF extensions.

 It is important to note that the extensibility does come at a cost - not all applications implement every glTF extension.
 If an application does not support an extension, it may still be able to load and show other parts of the glTF that do not use the specific extension - unless that extension is stated as explicitly required by the glTF, in which case the application will typically fail to open the entire glTF.